Davitt History, Family Crest & Coats of Arms

 Thousands of Irish families left for North American shores in the 19th century.
 These people were searching for a life unencumbered with poverty, hunger, and racial discrimination.
 Many arrived to eventually find such conditions, but many others simply did not arrive: victims of the diseased, overcrowded ships in which they traveled to the New World.
 Those who lived to see North American shores were instrumental in the development of the growing nations of Canada and the United States.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name Davitt:

-- James Davitt, aged 24, arrived in New York, NY in 1804
+- James Davitt, aged 24, who arrived in New York, NY in 1804

-- Patrick M Davitt, aged 23, landed in Connecticut in 1812
+- Patrick M Davitt, aged 23, who landed in Connecticut in 1812

 - Hugh Davitt, aged 26, who settled in America, in 1907

 - Bridget Davitt, aged 17, who landed in America from Dromore West, Ireland, in 1911

 - Francis Davitt, aged 22, who immigrated to the United States from Swinford, Ireland, in 1912